cheminfo/ensure-string/README.md

 If required, convert the input value to a string.

 The input value may be a Buffer, ArrayBuffer, Int8Array.

-By default the conversion will consider that the text encoding is `utf8`.
+By default the conversion will consider that the text encoding is `utf-8`.
+If the file contains an UTF-16 byte-order mark (BOM), this will be detected and default to `utf-16le` or `utf-16be` accordingly.

-If the input value is a text no change is done.
+If the input value is a text, no change is done.
 The method returns the value without further processing.

 ## Installation